5ak1b/monotheism/README.md

 # monotheism
-where one can store, work on scripture and necessary modules of faith, spirituality, religion, prayers
+where one can store, work on scripture and necessary modules of faith, spirituality, religion, prayers.